 Finding the ideal photographer for your intimate wedding or elopement can feel daunting.
-This world is saturated with photographic talent (which is great!), but this can make the sifting process seem endless.
-You’re looking for someone who shares your vision, who speaks to you on an artistic level, someone you can feel at ease with on the most important day of your life, and someone who is technically savvy, prepared for the unexpected and is ready when things don’t go just as planned.
-And we all know plans are made to be broken.
+This PNW is saturated with photographic talent (which is great!), but this can make the sifting process seem endless.
+You’re looking for someone who shares your vision, who speaks to you on an artistic level, someone you can feel at ease with on the most important day of your life, and someone who is technically savvy, ready to flow with the unexpected and can roll with the punches.

 So where do you start?
 What questions are pertinent and how do you make sure that what you want translates through the questions you ask and is actually what you’re getting?

-While there are rules to creating an objectively ‘good’ photo that follows artistic guidelines, documenting emotion is something a good photographer will be ready for- anticipating moments and knowing how to tell your story in the most beautiful and truthful way.
+While there are ‘rules’ to creating an objectively ‘good’ photo that follows artistic guidelines, documenting emotion is something a seasoned documentary photographer will be ready for- anticipating moments and knowing how to tell your story in the most beautiful and truthful way.
 So there is a balance: understanding that emotion is important and knowing how to translate this in photos, being prepared for anything (rain, having backup equipment, insurance, etc), and not neglecting composition and the ‘rules’ of art in photography.

 If you have a list of questions you’re working off while getting to know photographers, awesome!
 This should at least supplement.